-The American Horse Shows Association (AHSA) and the United States Equestrian Team (USET, now the USET Foundation) were the two primary organizations involved with dressage in the United States until the 1970s.
-Although dressage competitions had been in existence in prior decades, dressage enthusiasts were concerned that the AHSA, the governing body for dressage, could not give the discipline of dressage the attention it needed to flourish.
-There was a need to establish uniform standards for the sport, and to provide education to dressage judges, instructors, and trainers.
-At that time, dressage survived in local and regional clubs found in pockets of interest across the country; however, there was a lack of nationwide communication, interaction, and cohesiveness amongst these groups.
-In the 1970's it became increasingly apparent that the time was ripe to establish a national organization for the sole purpose of furthering dressage in the United States.
+The American Horse Shows Association (AHSA) now US Equestrian Federation (USEF) and the United States Equestrian Team (USET), now the USET Foundation were the two primary organizations overseeing dressage in the United States until the 1970s.
+Although dressage competitions had been in existence in prior decades, dressage enthusiasts wanted to give dressage the attention it needed to flourish and establish uniform standards for the sport, providing education to dressage judges, instructors, and trainers.
+At that time, dressage existed in local and regional clubs found in pockets of interest across the country; however, there was a need for nationwide communication, interaction, and cohesiveness.
+In the early 1970's it became apparent that it was time to establish a national organization for the sole purpose of furthering dressage in the United States.

-Lowell Boomer, founder of the Nebraska Dressage Association, took action, placing an advertisement in The Chronicle of the Horse, asking "all those interested in the advancement of dressage" to come to Lincoln, NE in February of 1973 to start a national federation.
-An official roster of registrants listed 70 dressage enthusiasts and several VIPS who traveled to Lincoln that February to collaborate in establishing a national dressage organization.
-Because of his initiative, Lowell Boomer is known as "the father of USDF”.
+Lowell Boomer, founder of the Nebraska Dressage Association, took action by placing an advertisement in The Chronicle of the Horse, asking "all those interested in the advancement of dressage" to come to join him in Lincoln, NE in February of 1973 to start a national federation.
+An official roster of registrants listed 70 dressage enthusiasts and several VIPS who traveled to Lincoln that February to collaborated in establishing a the national dressage organization now known as the United States Dressage Foundation.
+Because of his initiative, Lowell Boomer is known as "the father of USDF."

 Click to see a timeline of USDF's biggest milestones.